-Aside from your standard front and side planks, there are a tremendous number of challenging dynamic plank exercises that I classify as “active planks”.
+Aside from your standard front and side planks, you can challenge your more advanced clients with variations I classify as “active planks.”

-In addition, planks can be a great “finisher” after a traditional weight training session, or even during high-intensity interval training (HIIT) workouts.
+In addition, planks can be a great “finisher” for a training session, or incorporated into higher-intensity metabolic workouts.

-Standing or hanging isometric holds and weighted carries (Farmer’s walks) are also extremely effective for building up the core’s ability to “resist” in five different directions: anti-flexion, anti-extension, rotation, and both left and right directions of anti-lateral flexion.
-They can also help work posture and increase the daily step count, if that’s important to your client.
+Standing or hanging isometric holds and weighted carries are also extremely effective for building up the core’s ability to “resist” in multiple directions: anti-flexion, anti-extension, anti-rotation, and anti-lateral flexion.
+They can also help with posture and increase the daily step count, if that’s important to your client.

-The Palloff press is an underrated movement.
-It helps build a solid anti-rotational base.
-It basically involves positioning the body perpendicular to a light-weight resistance machine (perhaps a pulley or resistance band), “pressing” the interlocked fists from sternum, and fully extending them in front of the body.
+The Pallof press helps build a solid anti-rotational base.
+It involves positioning the body perpendicular to a source of resistance (a pulley or resistance band), “pressing” the interlocked fists from the sternum, and fully extending the arms in front of the body.

-Once you’ve helped build a solid base of core strength via forward, backward, lateral, and rotational resistances, we’re ready to upgrade to more challenging twisting maneuvers.
+Once you’ve helped your client build a solid base of core strength, stability, and endurance through anti-motion exercises, you’re ready to progress to more challenging maneuvers.

-Then, you can move on to the fast and explosive stuff, like the seated med ball twist.
+From there you can move on to faster and more explosive stuff, like the seated med ball twist.

-Similar to the planks, these twisting exercises are a great addition to HIIT workouts, or they can also be incorporated at the end of your traditional resistance workouts.
+Similar to the plank variations, these twisting exercises are a great addition to HIIT workouts, or finishers for more traditional resistance workouts.
 I prefer the latter, as they’re less likely to tire you out and negatively affect your pushing or pulling performance.